NBCLab/abbr/README.md

 Abbreviations are expected to be presented using parentheses, as is standard in APA format.

 Currently supported:
-- full term (FT): Simple acronym.
+- Acronyms in parentheses: full term (FT)
-- full term (FT; citation): Acronym followed by citation(s).
+- Abbreviations in parentheses: full term (fuTE)
-- full term (fT): Mixed-case acronym.
+  - All letters within the abbreviation must occur in the words preceding the abbreviation's first use.
-- full term (fT; citation): Mixed-case acronym followed by citation(s).
+- The above, with citations after the abbreviation: full term (FT; Salo et al., 2016)

 Currently unsupported:
 - FT (full term): Acronym followed by term.
-- Non-acronymic abbreviations.
+- Probably many other kinds of abbreviations.

 Once we've made some improvements and estimated the tool's accuracy, we will convert it to a Python package for mass consumption!